Note: Ads on this site provide a small commission to 43BlueDoors. All proceeds are donated to supporting young girls rescued from human trafficking.

 In October of

-On our first year of travel, we explored Nicaragua, Costa Rica, Panama, Colombia, and Ecuador.
-Our entire living expenses that year was under $5K each (total was $9,550K for both of us).
+Travel has been more economical than we initially thought it would be.
+In our first year of travel, we explored Nicaragua, Costa Rica, Panama, Colombia, and Ecuador.
+Our entire living expenses that year were under $5K each (total was $9,550K for both of us).
 We knew the costs would go up from there because we planned to go to the Galapagos Islands and, if we could find a good deal, even to see the ice of Antarctica, both expensive destinations.

 What is most important to you?

 We have never purchased anything just because we could afford it.
 Our decision to spend is not determined based solely on the fact that we have the money for it.
 Instead, we determine if we want to actually pay the price that is being asked for something.